Particular/docs.particular.net/Content/NServiceBus/generic-host-sample.md

 <!--
 title: "Generic Host Sample using Log4Net"
 tags: ""
-summary: "<p>This
-<a href="https://github.com/NServiceBus/NServiceBus/tree/3.3.8/Samples/GenericHost">sample</a> demonstrates the various kinds of logging you can use with the NServiceBus Host process.
-Each project shows a different approach and there are no relationships between them.</p>
+summary: "This[sample](https://github.com/NServiceBus/NServiceBus/tree/3.3.8/Samples/GenericHost) demonstrates the various kinds of logging you can use with the NServiceBus Host process.
+Each project shows a different approach and there are no relationships between them."
-<p>Even though NServiceBus uses Log4Net as its logging infrastructure, the default configuration model is different from Log4Net.
-This default logging configuration model is shown in the LoggingWithConfigurableThreshold project.</p>
-"
 -->

 This